Make pocket holes with ease using a kreg jig! This simple tool makes building furniture and woodworking projects so easy!

 When I bought my kreg jig, I had no idea how much I would love it.
 Sure, DIY bloggers everywhere sing it’s praises, but would I find it useful?
 After over 2 years of using it, I’ve found that I love it.

-We used it to build our farmhouse table, the bar in our sunroom, a cabinet in our kitchen (that still needs to be finished) and countless other projects.
-Over the weekend, we built a bathroom countertop, and as I worked on it, I felt it would be helpful to write a guide on how to use a kreg jig to make pocket holes.
+Over the weekend, we built a bathroom countertop, and as I worked on it, I felt it would be helpful to write a guide on using a kreg jig to make pocket holes.

 What is a kreg jig?

 A kreg jig is a pocket hole jig.
 It allows you to make pocket holes without much thought or fuss.